Tomás Santos Aviation Aviation training, safety, research and technical development

 Human factors and CRM

-Interest in decision-making, workload management, communication, crew resource management and the human side of aviation safety.
+Interest in decision-making, communication, situational awareness, workload management, crew resource management and aviation safety culture.

 Systems